Rambler American: Australia

 The Rambler American was introduced to the Australian market in 1964.
 It was built by Australian Motor Industries (AMI) in Port Melbourne from semiknock-down kits shipped from the U.S. The kits were received in right-hand drive and were assembled with a percentage of local content as required by Australian law to gain tariff concessions.
 Also differences and overlaps existed in the Australian production and equipment compared to U.S. model years.
 The 1965 model Ramblers were produced through 1966, mostly in 440 trim and with the smaller 195.6 CID engine.
 Because AMI assembled other automobile brands at its facility (including Toyotas and Triumphs), some sharing of colors, options, and interior trims occurred.
 By 1967, the local content of the Rambler Americans had been progressively raised to 53%.
 Importantly for the Australian market, the Rambler was considered reliable, with the mechanicals being generally solid and trouble-free.
-AMI stopped assembling the American in 1967, replacing it with the Toyota Corolla and Corona, the new Rambler Rebel, and the Triumph 2.5.
+AMI stopped assembling the American in 1967.

 AMI distributed Ramblers from Melbourne for the state of Victoria.
 Grenville Motors in Sydney distributed vehicles for New South Wales.
 Betterview Pty Ltd in Canberra distributed vehicles for Australian Capital Territory.
 Annand & Thompson Pty Ltd in Brisbane distributed vehicles for Queensland.
 Champions Pty Ltd in Adelaide distributed vehicles for South Australia.
 Premier Motors Pty Ltd in Perth distributed Ramblers for Western Australia, and Heathco Motors in Launceston distributed Rambler vehicles for Tasmania.

 Finland

-Rambler vehicles were imported into Finland during the 1950s and 1960s by two major Finnish automotive importers, Oy Voimavaunu Ab and Suomen Maanvilelijäin Kauppa Oy (SMK Group.)
+Rambler vehicles were imported into Finland during the 1950s and 1960s by two major Finnish automotive importers, Oy Voimavaunu Ab and Suomen Maanviljelijäin Kauppa Oy (SMK Group.)
 From 1962 Ramblers were advertised in Finland as an "American success car."
-From the mid 1960s, Wihuri Group, a large multi-sector family business, took over import operations using it's shipping operation, Autola Oy.
+From the mid-1960s, Wihuri Group, a large multi-sector family business, took over import operations using its shipping operation, Autola Oy.
 Along with the Rambler Classic, the Rambler American was popular as a taxi cab.
 Autola Oy continued to import AMC vehicles until 1975.